lohedges/trackr/README.md

 # TrackR

-Track reconstruction in C++ using a Kalman filter.Implemented with [Eigen](https://eigen.tuxfamily.org) on the CPU and using the [Poplar SDK](https://www.graphcore.ai/products/poplar) on the [IPU](https://www.graphcore.ai).
+Track reconstruction in C++ using a Kalman filter.
+Implemented with [Eigen](https://eigen.tuxfamily.org) on the CPU and using the [Poplar SDK](https://www.graphcore.ai/products/poplar) on the [IPU](https://www.graphcore.ai).